 - 1. Sale to be held in the livestock judging arena.
-The details of the sale are to be arranged by the sale committee. - 2.
-Any 4-H member exhibiting a Grand Champion at the Newton County Fair reserves the privilege to exhibit that animal at the 4-H Show at the Indiana State Fair.
-If he/she intends to exhibit his/her Grand Champion at the Indiana State Fair 4-H Show, he/she may sell another animal.
-This animal will be sold at its own weight. - 3.
+The details of the sale are to be arranged by the sale committee.
+The livestock sale is terminal. - 2.
 A 4-Her may sell only one animal.
 In order to sell, an animal must be finished and ready for market.
-This includes proper medication withdrawal times as they may apply. - 4.
-All eligible auction animals have to be exhibited in a market division at their show per project guidelines. - 5.
-Only the champion scramble lamb, champion scramble goat, and champion scramble pig may sell. - 6.
-Only animals will be sold; NO byproducts of animals. - 7.
+This includes proper medication withdrawal times as they may apply. - 3.
+All eligible auction animals have to be exhibited in a market division at their show per project guidelines. - 4.
+Only the champion scramble lamb, champion scramble goat, and champion scramble pig may sell. - 5.
+Only animals will be sold; NO byproducts of animals. - 6.
 A consignment fee of \$20.00 will be charged for each animal entered into the auction.